Tariff dodging takes its toll on India's highway developers

 Drivers use threats, violence, protests and claims of powerful connections to demand toll exemptions.
 Road developers lose up to a tenth of their toll revenues because of dodgers, said Vishwas Udgirkar, an infrastructure specialist at consultancy Deloitte.

-IRB Infrastructure Developers (IRBI.NS) could not levy tolls on one road for nearly two years due to protests in the western state of Maharashtra, where Mumbai is located.
-Charges began on October 17, after a court ordered the local government to provide police protection.
+IRB Infrastructure Developers could not levy tolls on one road for nearly two years due to protests in the western state of Maharashtra, where Mumbai is located.
+Charges began on Oct.
+17, after a court ordered the local government to provide police protection.

 Last month, security camera footage showed 6 men, armed with rods, assaulting staff and stealing money from a toll booth outside New Delhi.
 Two years ago, a toll collector was shot dead during a payment dispute at a booth near Gurgaon, where cars are charged 27 rupees (44 cents).